app-z/magento-android-web-api/README.md

 More detail  http://app-z.net

 Install
-1. Copy web-api.php to root Magento folder
+1. Copy web-api.php to root Magento folder\n
 2. Set key parametr for access to functionality this script

 Examples of use